Learn how to determine your Google Grants eligibility and get started with the program.

 • View of a Key Page: Time on site, pages per session, watching videos, and so on

-Really, you can work toward any conversion goal so long as it supports your work.
+You can work toward any conversion goal so long as it supports your work.
 Think carefully about what types of actions are actually meaningful to your nonprofit, especially considering that the Google Ad Grants team will require you to report at least 1 conversion per month.

 3. Carefully choose keywords to display your ads to the right audience.